quantapix/quantapix/blog.md

 # Activities Blog for the court hearing on 5/6/2022 (without any proprietary source code)

 For the last ~5 years I have been focusing on deep learning for NLP (natural language processing).
 The circumstantial reasons I chose this topic are eloquently described [here](http://karpathy.github.io/2022/03/14/lecun1989/).
+On a personal level, I described my choice [here](https://github.com/quantapix/quantapix/blob/main/references.pdf).

 I have been particularly fascinated by the *transformers* idea.
 Since implemented deep learning could be summarized as “iterative addition and multiplication of grouped numbers," the attention mechanism of transformers cleverly emphasizes the desired effects of certain inputs over others throughout this process (more [here](https://www.quantamagazine.org/will-transformers-take-over-artificial-intelligence-20220310/)).